-- (a) principal on Bond A will be paid in 12 equal installments commencing on January 15, 2013 and ending on the final maturity date, being October 15, 2015; - (b) interest is payable quarterly in arrears with the first payment due on the fifteenth day of the month in which the JCA terminates.
+- (a) principal on Bond A will be paid in 12 equal installments commencing on January 15, 2013 and ending on the final maturity date, being October 15, 2015; - (b) interest is payable quarterly in arrears on January 15, April 15, July 15 and October 15 in each year with the first payment due on October 15, 2009.
 Interest accrues at a rate of EURIBOR plus a margin of 3% per annum until the third anniversary of the issue date with a step-up in the margin to 4% per annum thereafter.
-In respect of the first interest period, interest will be payable as if it had accrued during the one year period ending on the fifteenth day of the month in which the JCA terminates and the rate of interest for such initial interest period will be 5.710% per annum; - (c) although payments under Bond A are to be made in euros, in the event that Islandsbanki has used its best endeavors for a period of not less than 10 successive business days to obtain sufficient euros to make any payment due under Bond A but is unable to do so due to an event which makes it impossible to convert ISK into euros through customary financial channels or it is impossible to deliver euros to the account of the relevant bondholder, Islandsbanki is entitled to make such payment in ISK subject to the terms of a currency indemnity which requires Islandsbanki to indemnify the bondholder against the difference in the amount of euros it should have received and the amount of euros that can be obtained from the ISK received by the bondholder in respect of such payment; - (d) the bondholder is entitled to redeem the bonds on giving not less than 30 and no more than 60 written days' notice to Islandsbanki at their outstanding principal amount together with accrued and unpaid interest up to the early redemption date specified in the notice if (i) Islandsbanki, other than with the prior written consent of the bondholder, enters into any reorganization (whether by way of a merger, accession, division, separation or transformation, as these terms may be construed in accordance with applicable laws or participates in any other type of corporation reconstruction) unless that reorganization does not have a material adverse effect on the financial condition of Islandsbanki and its subsidiaries taken as a whole or Islandsbanki's ability to perform or comply with its obligations under Bond A (a "material adverse effect") or (ii) the Icelandic government ceases to own voting shares representing more than 50% of the voting rights in Islandsbanki;
+In respect of the first interest period, interest will be payable as if it had accrued from October 15, 2008 until October 15, 2009 and the rate of interest for such initial interest period will be 5.710% per annum; - (c) although payments under Bond A are to be made in euros, in the event that Islandsbanki has used its best endeavors for a period of not less than 10 successive business days to obtain sufficient euros to make any payment due under Bond A but is unable to do so due to an event which makes it impossible to convert ISK into euros through customary financial channels or it is impossible to deliver euros to the account of the relevant bondholder, Islandsbanki is entitled to make such payment in ISK subject to the terms of a currency indemnity which requires Islandsbanki to indemnify the bondholder against the difference in the amount of euros it should have received and the amount of euros that can be obtained from the ISK received by the bondholder in respect of such payment; - (d) the bondholder is entitled to redeem the bonds on giving not less than 30 and no more than 60 written days' notice to Islandsbanki at their outstanding principal amount together with accrued and unpaid interest up to the early redemption date specified in the notice if (i) Islandsbanki, other than with the prior written consent of the bondholder, enters into any reorganization (whether by way of a merger, accession, division, separation or transformation, as these terms may be construed in accordance with applicable laws or participates in any other type of corporation reconstruction) unless that reorganization does not have a material adverse effect on the financial condition of Islandsbanki and its subsidiaries taken as a whole or Islandsbanki's ability to perform or comply with its obligations under Bond A (a "material adverse effect") or (ii) the Icelandic government ceases to own voting shares representing more than 50% of the voting rights in Islandsbanki;